 Use when implementing infrastructure as code with Terraform across AWS, Azure, or GCP.
-Invoke for module development, state management, provider configuration, multi-environment workflows, infrastructure testing.
+Invoke for module development (create reusable modules, manage module versioning), state management (migrate backends, import existing resources, resolve state conflicts), provider configuration, multi-environment workflows, and infrastructure testing.

 Does it follow best practices?